whatwg/wattsi/README.md

 ## Troubleshooting

-The Wattsi code is not 32-bit safe (or 16-bit safe!).
-It needs a 64-bit environment.
-This could probably be fixed, but likely isn't worth the hassle.

-If you're building on Mac OSX, the compiler there seems to sometimes default to 32 bit.
-So, make sure to specify the 64-bit compiler by adding `-Px86_64` to the `DEFINES` line in the [`src/build.sh`](https://github.com/whatwg/wattsi/blob/master/src/build.sh) file, so that it looks like this:
+The Wattsi code is not guaranteed to 32-bit safe (or 16-bit safe!).
+If you're building on Mac OS X, the FreePascal compiler there defaults to building 32-bit binaries.
+But you can choose to build a 64-bit `wattsi` binary by adding `-Px86_64` to the `DEFINES` line in the [`src/build.sh`](https://github.com/whatwg/wattsi/blob/master/src/build.sh) file, so that it looks like this:

     DEFINES="-dUSEROPES -dLINES -dPARSEERROR -Px86_64"